The Rise of Artificial Intelligence

 AI in English Translation

-When it comes to translation, AI brings speed and efficiency to the table.
+As far as translation goes, AI brings speed and efficiency to the table.
 However, despite its many advantages, being seduced by it could be a dangerous path.

 Can AI Match a Human Translator?